mt1022/cubar/README.md

     - Measure the fraction of pre-determined optimal codons (Fop) in each sequence;
     - Overall GC content (GC) or that of 3rd synonymous positions (GC3s) or 4-fold degenerate sites (GC4d);
     - Quantify whether codon usage matches tRNA availability using tRNA Adaptation Index (tAI);
+    - Measure the deviation from porportionality (Dp) of viral synonymous codon usage from host tRNA supply;
 - Utilities
     - Sliding window analysis of codon usage within a coding sequence;
     - Optimize codon usage based on optimal codons for heterologous expression;